spham395/05-Python-Programming/user-functions.md

 ##### \*args and \*\*kwargs

-* \*args are used to pass a non-keyworded, variable-length argument list
+* \*args are used to pass a non-keyworded, variable-length argument list.
-* \*\*kwargs is used to pass a keyworded, variable-length argument list
+* \*\*kwargs is used to pass a keyworded, variable-length argument list.
+*  A keyword argument is where you provide a name to the variable as you pass it into the function.
-* kwargs are placed in dictionaries
+* kwargs are placed in dictionaries.

 **Example:**